heptarch/heptarch.github.io/drafts/kernel-integral.md

 But this turns out to be a useful trick for doing integrals!
 Even if we can't evaluate them in closed form, we can sometimes arrive at curious identities.
-*Full disclosure.* I didn't come up with this trick.
-Rather, I abstracted it from Ramanujan!
+*Full disclosure.* I didn't come up with this trick, but stole it (with modifications) from Ramanujan!

 #### Examples